 - A general boost to the local economy.
 Retirees don’t often make money, but they do spend it.
 Those who decide to retire in the U.S. will likely travel across the country, spend money on entertainment, and welcome guests from abroad.
 All of these lifestyle choices will pump money in to the American economy.

 While there isn’t an official type of retirement visa in the United States today, retirees from other countries still have several options when attempting to spend their senior years in the U.S. To speak with a California immigration attorney about a possible EB-5 investment visa, contact our San Francisco immigration law firm today by calling 415-221-2345 or submit a contact form located at the top of this page.

-If you are looking for a US immigration law firm which speaks Mandarin or Cantonese to discuss Chinese immigration to the US, contact the San Francisco-based Law Offices of Vaughan de Kirby at 415-221-2800.
+If you are looking for a US immigration law firm which speaks Mandarin or Cantonese to discuss Chinese immigration to the US, contact the San Francisco-based Jatoi & de Kirby, APC at 415-221-2800.